Channels with Input-Correlated Synchronization Errors: Capacity theorems for channels with input-correlated synchronization errors

 Construct $X'$ by trimming bits from the beginning of $X_{n+1}^{n+m}$ so that $X'=X_{tb+1}^{n+m}$ for an integer $t$ for which $n+1 -(tb+1)\leq b$.
 If $m'$ denotes the length of $X'$, from the block independence of $X$ we get that

 Since we trim $r<b$ symbols from $X_{n+1}^{n+m}$ to obtain $X'$, we have

 for a non-decreasing sequence $\gamma_m=o(m)$ such that $\sum_{m\in\N}\gamma_m/m^2$ converges.
-The first inequality uses \cref{it:concat}.
-The third inequality uses \cref{it:ent-bound} (more precisely, $H(Z^\star(X_{n+1}^{tb}))\leq c(tb-(n+1))\leq cb$ for a fixed constant $c>0$.
+The first inequality uses the Concatenation Property (\cref{it:concat}).
+The third inequality uses the Bounded Entropy Property (\cref{it:ent-bound}), since $H(Z^\star(X_{n+1}^{tb}))\leq c(tb-(n+1))\leq cb$ for a fixed constant $c>0$.
 The first equality uses the block independence of $X$.
 The fourth inequality follows from the chain rule for mutual information.
-The fifth inequality uses \cref{it:single-part} with $\tau=r<b$.
+The fifth inequality uses the Prefix/Suffix-Partition Property (\cref{it:single-part}) with $\tau=r<b$.